splewis/csgo-pug-setup/README.md

 If you want something custom made, feel free to contact me.
 Depending on the complexity of the task, it may or may not be free.

-Some examples of custom things I have are:
+Some examples of custom things I have done/can do:
 - plugin to freeze players in place when not ready and enough players are on the server
 - plugin to upload demo files when games are finished
+- plugin to kick players if they don't ready after k seconds

 ### ConVars